ULL-ESIT-PL/babel-learning/doc/scope.md

 See examples in folder [/src/scope/generator/-transform/](/src/scope/generator/-transform/).

 We want to write a transformation so that the generator declaration is hoisted to a constant declaration with the same name of the generator function.
-The constant must be initialized to a call
+The constant must be initialized to a call to the function `buildGenerator`with argument the bare function.
-to the function `buildGenerator`with argument the bare function.
+The transformed declarationmust be hoisted at the top of the scope where the generator is.
-The transformed declarationmust be hoisted at the top of the scope where the generator is. for instanc, given this input:
+For instance, given this input:

 `➜  src git:(main) ✗ cat scope/generator-transform/input-generator-declaration-local.js`
 ```js